codepr/raft-c/README.md

 and educational value.
 It implements a complete distributed time series database with leader election, log replication, and automatic sharding.

+**NOT FOR PRODUCTION USE** It's not a mature project and some parts are yet to be completed, if you intend to test it out you're likely gonna incur in some bugs and missing features.

 ## Features

 The software evolves incrementally with the following features: